 Long-distance relationships fail for several reasons.
 But there are ways to work around most of them.

 Long-distance relationships fail because couples don’t plan how long the distance will last and how they will manage their relationship in the meantime.
-When your long-distance relationship lasts for too long, your feelings change and feed away.
+When your long-distance relationship lasts for too long, your feelings change and may fade away.
 If you don’t know how to fix the problems, they will accumulate and ruin your relationship.

 In this article will take a look at the main reasons why long-distance relationships fail.
 We’ll see how a few fundamental things can make or break your relationship.